-Collectively known as the “calf complex,” the calves are actually made up of several different muscles.
+Collectively known as the “calf complex,” what we call the calves is actually made up of several different muscles.
 There are two main components, however.
 These are the two superficial muscles that can be seen: the gastrocnemius and the soleus.
 There are muscles that run underneath these two, but they can’t be seen and play a less important role.

 On the other hand, there’s the larger gastrocnemius muscle.
 It begins from the back of your femur and ends in the formation of your Achilles tendon.
 Unlike the soleus, this muscle is mostly made up of fast-twitch muscle fibers.
 When it comes to explosive movements like jumping and sprinting, these are the muscle fibers for the job.

 As with all workout routines, it’s important to properly warm up before a calf workout.
 And it’s especially important if you haven’t been giving them enough attention up till now.